smontanaro/spambayes/spambayes/README-DEVEL.txt

    the checkout dialog).
- o Change spambayes/__init__.py to contain the new version number but don't commit it yet, just in case something goes wrong. o In the Windows checkout, run "python setup.py sdist --formats zip" o In the Unix checkout, run "python setup.py sdist --formats gztar" o Take the resulting spambayes-1.0a5.zip and spambayes-1.0a5.tar.gz, and
+ o Change spambayes/__init__.py to contain the new version number but don't commit it yet, just in case something goes wrong. o Note that if you cheated above, and used an existing checkout, you need to ensure that you don't have extra files in there.
+For example, if you have a few thousand email messages in testtools/Data, setup.py will take a *very* long time. o In the Windows checkout, run "python setup.py sdist --formats zip" o In the Unix checkout, run "python setup.py sdist --formats gztar" o Take the resulting spambayes-1.0a5.zip and spambayes-1.0a5.tar.gz, and